-Your Guide to San Clemente
+A Guide to Trestles Beach in San Clemente

 Perfect weather all year round, no doubt San Clemente is one of the fascinating cities in Orange County.
 The Spanish Village by the sea has an amazing environment, weather, and BEACHES!
 One of the well-known beaches in the city is Trestles Beach, a haven for surfing enthusiasts.